Immersive-Design-Group/GBAHCI/pages/prechi.md

 ---
-layout: page
+layout: page_customize
 title: Pre-CHI
+ctitle: GBA HCI Forum Pre-CHI 2024
 permalink: /prechi/
-position: 5
+position: 4
 # feature-img: "assets/img/pexels/travel.jpeg"
 # tags: [Page]
 ---

-# About the Symposium|关于此次活动
+# About the Forum|关于此次活动

 This symposium aims to provide an opportunities for HCI researchers based in Greater Bay Area of China to share their work that are in work-in-progress, to be published or have been pulbished at latest or upcoming HCI venues (such as ACM CHI, USIT, CSCW, Ubicomp, etc.).
 As the name indicates, we expect this to be a stage for authors-to-be in the upcoming ACM CHI Conference while inviting other researchers who have publication records in HCI conferences.
 This event is a one-day, on-site exclusive experience without options for virtual participation, and no proceedings will be published.